sergiokas/pinkeys/README.md

-pinkeys
+Pinkeys
 =======

-Add a keyboard shortcut to pin and unpin Google Chrome tabs.
+Add a keyboard shortcut (Ctrl+Shift+E, or Command+Shift+E on Mac) to pin and unpin Chrome tabs.